Chapter 29 : Chapter Twenty-Nine - Avrille

-After we made love, I lay nestled in Severus’s strong arms, thinking I was so happy I wouldn’t care if the dungeons and castle collapsed around us.
-Alright, that was a stupid thought because if that happened, we’d be dead and never be able to re-enact the evening’s more wonderful moments.
-Before coming down to Severus’s room, I had really thought he was angry with me for being so forward the night before.
+After we made love, I lay nestled in Severus’s arms, thinking I was so happy I wouldn’t care if the dungeons and castle collapsed around us.
+Alright, that was a stupid thought because if that happened, we’d be dead and unable to re-enact the evening’s more wonderful moments.
+Before coming down to Severus’s room, I’d really thought he was angry with me for being so forward the night before.
 I certainly had not expected to end up in his bed naked with him an hour later, but such unforeseen events were always welcome in my book.
-I was so happy that the whole experience had been wonderful; I had been a little worried because I had heard from friends it hurt like hell your first time.
-I guess the quick spell I had invented spur of the moment had helped in that respect, since a discreet checking of the sheets beneath me had shown no evidence of bleeding.
+I was so happy that the whole experience had been wonderful; I’d been a little worried because I’d heard from friends it hurt like hell your first time.
+I guess the quick spell I’d invented spur of the moment had helped in that respect, since a discreet checking of the sheets beneath me had shown no evidence of bleeding.

-Though it was still early in the night, I would have been completely content to just listen to the sound of Severus’s slow breathing and drift off to sleep.
+Though it was still early in the night, I would’ve been completely content to just listen to the sound of Severus’s slow breathing and drift off to sleep.
 However, he seemed to have other ideas in his mind.

 I was allowed a fifteen-minute cuddle before Severus lifted my chin, kissed me, then said with a devilish smile, “Get dressed.”

-Now, after seeing that look in his eyes, that was the last thing I would have expected him to say (the most likely being something more along the lines of, “I’m ready to go again, how about you?”), but before I could question him, Severus sat up and began tossing our clothes back onto the bed.
+Now, after seeing that look in his eyes, that was the last thing I would’ve expected him to say (the most likely being something more along the lines of, “I’m ready to go again, how about you?”), but before I could even stutter a protest, Severus sat up and began tossing our clothes back onto the bed.

-Still laying comfortably in the warm place he had left behind on the sheets and reluctant to leave, I asked, “Do I have to?”
-I rolled over onto my stomach in what I hoped was a seductive enough pose to lure him back into bed.
+Still lying comfortably in the warm place he’d left behind on the sheets and very reluctant to leave, I asked, “Do I have to?”
+I rolled over onto my stomach, into what I hoped was a seductive enough pose to lure him back to bed.

-Severus already had his pants on and was using his wand to reattach the buttons I had torn off of his shirt.
-He looked back at me over his shoulder and said, in an infuriatingly calm voice, “Yes, you do.
+Severus already had his pants on and was using his wand to reattach the buttons I’d pulled off of his shirt.
+He looked back at me over his shoulder and said, in an infuriatingly dismissive tone, “Yes, you do.
 Hurry up, I want to go out.”

-With a melodramatic groan, I pulled the sheet up over my head and tried to put on my underthings without emerging from the warm, soft cocoon.
-I managed to get fully dressed without leaving the bed and only popped my head back out into the cold air of the room as I did up the buttons on my blouse by feel.
+With a melodramatic groan, I pulled the sheet up over my head and tried to put on my underthings without emerging from the cozy, soft cocoon.
+I managed to get fully dressed under there and only popped my head back out into the cold air of the room as I did up the buttons on my blouse by feel.
 Severus was staring at my progress curiously as he sat at my feet and tied his shoes.

-“Is this how you always get dressed?” he asked sarcastically.
+“Is this how you always get dressed?” he asked dryly.

-“I really don’t want to get up …” I moaned and pulled the blankets around me even tighter.
+“I really don’t want to get up …” I whined and pulled the blankets around me even tighter.

 Severus leaned over me and whispered, “I promise it will be worth it,” and offered his hands to help me rise.
 With one last grumble, I took hold of his hands and allowed him to pull me up into a standing position.
 I followed him back out to the sitting room.

-“You’ll probably want a coat,” he said as he fetched his own black suede frockcoat from a wardrobe near the door.
+“You’ll probably want a coat,” he said, as he fetched his own black suede frockcoat from a hook near the door.
 I was still feeling sleepy-eyed, so I tried to Conjure my spring jacket without even taking out my wand.
 The fact that I actually managed to made me wake up a little.
 Severus graced me with an impressed nod as we bundled up.

 “Where are we going?”
 I asked.